-Remember the body temperature may be increased after physical activity, when dog is in heat, have just had a great meal. during stress or if the dog is overweight (which is too a health problem, by the way).
 So when you take dog’s temperature after a long walk, don’t be stressed out if it’s too high.
-Take it again after 30 minutes or an hour, if you want a reliable result.
+Retake it after 30 minutes or an hour, if you want a reliable result.

 - Dog’s body temperature is measured rectally.
 Use a regular digital thermometer.
 For hygiene purposes, we recommend you to use thermometer other that you use yourself.
-May do it with a mercury thermometer, however, it is not recommended, and must be done with caution.
+May do it with a mercury thermometer; however, it is not recommended and must be done with caution.
 Besides, mercury or alcohol thermometers take longer to get the reading.

-- Best if you can get an assistant who could hold dog’s head or body, pet him or talk to him.
-Measuring temperature rectally is not the most pleasant activity.
+- Best if you can get an assistant who could hold your dog’s head or body, pet him or talk to him.
+Measuring temperature rectally is not the most pleasant activity for the dog.

-- Lubricate sensor of the thermometer with a petroleum jelly or other water based lubricant.
+- Lubricate sensor of the thermometer with petroleum jelly or any water-based lubricant.
 Don’t use a jelly that has irritating ingredients as they may cause discomfort or problems if the dog is licking himself after the procedure.

-- Put the sensor side of the thermometer in a rectum of your dog (it’s done through an anus which is located below the dog’s tale, if you did not know that).
-If your dog is not standing still, you may hold him by his tail close to his butt.
+- Put the sensor side of the thermometer in a rectum of your dog.
+If your dog is not standing still, you may hold him by his tail close to the base.
 Assistant my talk to a dog or hold him and cheer up.
 Be wary; the dog may stress or even show aggression during the procedure.
 However, we hope you know your dog well enough.
-Some will become angry, while some may not pay attention to this at all.
+Some will become angry, while some may not pay attention to the procedure at all.

-- After the measurement is done (digital thermometers are faster that mercury ones) take it out and read the temperature.
-Compare it to normal body temperature of dogs (read above).
+- After the measurement, take it out and read the temperature.
+Compare it to the normal body temperature of dogs (read above).

 Please note, the body temperature cannot be taken as the only criteria to determine if the dog is ill as body temperature may rise for other reasons as well.
 It’s just one more thing to check.